Jeans (film): Critical reception

 Rajitha from Rediff.com praised the characters of Prashanth, Aishwarya Rai and Nassar as "ever dependable", whilst singling out praise for Radhika whom she describes that " with her startling cameo, sweeps the acting honours".
 The reviewer praised the technical crew describing Venky's FX as a "virtual reality", Ashok Kumar's cinematography as "throughout and outstanding", Raju Sundaram's choreography as "memorable" and A. R. Rahman's score as "entirely hummable".
 Shankar's directorial attributes were described to be to a "perfect flow of narrative and a penchant for demanding and getting perfection out of every element of his cast and crew" and that the film was an "easy fit".
 V. Maheshwara Reddy of The Indian Express called the film a "hilarious comedy" and drew significant praise to the performance of Aishwarya Rai and the music of Rahman.

 D. S. Ramanujam of The Hindu said, "Many historic landmarks in the world are captured, and director Shanker employs all these factors gainfully in Amritraj Solomon Communications' Jeans, but gives a go-by to the storyline (story and screenplay are also his)".
 VRR of Deccan Herald described the film as a "colossal waste", criticising Shankar's story and direction and the performances of Prashanth and Lakshmi.
 R. P. R. of Kalki wrote Shankar in this film may have understood how the story can get bogged down if there is too much desire to scare with grandeur and felt love between Prashanth and Aishwarya and relationship between brothers has been needlessly dragged though he praised Rahman's music; however he felt the cinematographer failed to capture locations thrillingly.

 Regarding the Telugu dubbed version, Giddaluri Gopalrao of Zamin Ryot wrote that with all of the special features and full commercial value, this film is diverse, quirky and entertaining.
 A critic from Andhra Today wrote, "Had it been supported by a good story, it would have been a great movie".

 Accolades

 Jeans was submitted by India as its entry for the Best Foreign Language Film for the 71st Academy Awards, but did not make the final shortlist.
 The decision to submit Jeans met with widespread criticism as it was seen as a populist film.
 The film won four Tamil Nadu State Film Awards: Best Comedian (Senthil), Best Female Playback Singer (Nithyasree Mahadevan), Best Choreographer (Raju Sundaram) and Best Costume Designer (Kasi).
 It also won the Filmfare Award for Best Music Director – Tamil (Rahman), and the National Film Award for Best Special Effects.

-Cultural inaccuracies

-Critic Kumuthan Maderya notes that Jeans fails to account for distance decay and diasporic Tamils are shown being nationalistic towards India and even singing and giving a standing ovation for "Sare Jahan se Accha" during an antakshari sequence.